 by Rihanna Killawatt Freestyle Highlighter in Trophy Wife, $34, available at

-uses the white, opalescent Metal Moon shade to get her "extra, extra" glow.
+also sings the brand's praises.
+She says she uses the white, opalescent Metal Moon shade to get her "extra, extra" glow.

 by Rihanna Killawatt Freestyle Highlighter in Metal Moon, $34, available at